Keerthika1607/Netflix-GPT/README.md

    - Firebase Setup
    - Deploying our app for production
    - Create Sign up user account
+   - Implement Sign In user api
+   - Created Redux Store with userSlice
+   - Implemented Sig Out
+   - Update Profile
+   - BugFix: Sign up display name and profile picture update
+   - BugFix: If user is not loggedIn redirect /browse to Login page and vice-versa
+   - Unsubscribe to the onAuthStateChanged callback
+   - Add hardcoded values to the constant file

 # Features
    - Login/Sign Up